OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 One use case for confirming credentials via DNS is enabling digital emblems or badges.
 {{-Digital-Emblem-Problem-Statement}} describes the challenge of recognizing if a person, organization, vehicle, or asset is recognized or protected under international laws.
-{{-ADEM}} proposes a JSON Web Token based solution to this challenge similar to the approach described in this draft.
+{{ADEM}} proposes a JSON Web Token based solution to this challenge similar to the approach described in this draft.
 Using confirmation methods with digital emblems can help protect them against forgery or theft, by requiring an attacker to gain control of both the digital infrastructure where the emblem is published and any cryptographic key material associated with the confirmation method for the credential.
 This specification currently extends the TLSA record for digital credential use cases, however it is possible that more fit for purpose DNS Resource Record (RR) types might be created to support digitial emblems in the future.